wurzy/DataGen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**DataGen** is a versatile and powerful tool that allows for quick prototyping and testing of software applications, since currently too few solutions offer both the complexity and scalability necessary to generate adequate datasets in order to feed a data API or a more complex APP enabling those applications testing with appropriate data volume and data complexity.
+**DataGen** is a versatile and powerful tool that allows for quick prototyping and testing of software applications, since currently too few solutions offer both the complexity and scalability necessary to generate adequate datasets in order to feed a data API or a more complex APP, enabling their testing with appropriate data volume and complexity.

 **DataGen**’s core is a Domain Specific Language (DSL) that was created to specify datasets.
 This language suffered several updates: repeating fields (with no limit), fuzzy fields (statistically generated), lists, high order functions over lists, custom made transformation functions.
 The final result is a diversified algebra that allows the generation of very complex datasets coping with very convoluted requirements.
 Throughout the paper, several examples of the possibilities will be given.